Gokhulraj2005/DS_JAVA_MODULE-08/Ex14-First Unique Number in a Stream.md

 ```
 /*
 Program to tracks the first unique (non-repeating) number in a stream of integers using a LinkedHashMap.
-Developed by: HARISHKUMAR R
+Developed by: GOKHULRAJ V
-RegisterNumber:212223230073
+RegisterNumber:212223230064
 */
 import java.util.*;